Zoom - Support page of the University of Ulm

 - Zoom affiliates cannot create their account themselves.
 This is done manually by the kiz (see the FAQ: Who is authorised?).
 After that, Zoom affiliates cannot register at the Zoom portal of the University of Ulm either, but only directly at https://zoom.us/signin with their data provided by the kiz.

 The standard EDU account allows meetings with up to 300 participants.
 The moment this limit is exceeded, the host of the meeting needs a licence add-on for a larger meeting.
-For events with up to 500 participants, a limited but sufficient number of such add-on licences is available.
-Individual events are also possible with up to 1,000 simultaneous users.
+For events with up to 1,000 participants, a limited number of such add-on licences is available.
 The prerequisite for a licence upgrade is an existing Uni Ulm Zoom account.
 This is practically equivalent to a "Meeting300" licence.

 If you need an extended rights model for an event such as an online congress or a panel discussion, e.g. with the role "panelist" with special options, you need an add-on licence of the webinar type.